jacsor/MRS/README.md

 ### Reference
 Soriano J. and Ma L. (2017).
 Probabilistic multi-resolution scanning for two-sample differences.
 Journal of the Royal Statistical Society.
 Series B. Vol. 79, No. 2, 547-572.

-Ma L. and Soriano J. (2017).
+Ma L. and Soriano J. (2018).
 Analysis of distributional variation through multi-scale Beta-Binomial modeling.
+Journal of Computational and Graphical Statistics.
+Vol. 27, No. 3, 529-541.